datajoint/datajoint-docs/src/core/index.md

 # Core

-DataJoint Core is a collection of  open-source tools for defining and operating scientific data pipelines.
+DataJoint Core is a collection of open-source tools for building and operating scientific data pipelines.

 ## APIs